uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

         bool operator>=(const transform_iterator& it) const;
     };

-:code:`transform_iterator` is a random access iterator-like type whose dereferenced value set is defined by the unary function and source iterator provided.
-When dereferenced, :code:`transform_iterator` provides the result of the unary function applied to the corresponding element of the source iterator; dereference operations cannot be used to modify the elements of the source iterator unless the unary function result includes a reference to the element.
-The arithmetic and comparison operators of :code:`transform_iterator` behave as if applied to the source iterator itself.
+``transform_iterator`` is a random access iterator-like type whose dereferenced value set is defined by the unary function and source iterator provided.
+When dereferenced, ``transform_iterator`` provides the result of the unary function applied to the corresponding element of the source iterator; dereference operations cannot be used to modify the elements of the source iterator unless the unary function result includes a reference to the element.
+The arithmetic and comparison operators of ``transform_iterator`` behave as if applied to the source iterator itself.

 .. code:: cpp